andreaso/vault-oidc-ssh-cert-action/README.md

 # Vault OIDC SSH Certificate Action

-This action uses [GitHub's OIDC support][1] to authenticate towards a HashiCorp Vault instance, and to request a (short-lived) SSH client certificate from it.
+This action uses [GitHub's OIDC support][1] to authenticate towards a HashiCorp Vault instance or an [OpenBao][2] instance, and to request a (short-lived) SSH client certificate from it.

 ## Example Usage